sjdv1982/seamless/installation.md

 conda env update --file https://raw.githubusercontent.com/sjdv1982/seamless/stable/conda/seamless-framework-environment.yml
 ```

 The seamless-framework conda environment is big and installing additional packages may take a lot of time, even with strict channel priority.
-Therefore, it has `mamba` installed as a fast, drop-in replacement for the `conda` command.
+Therefore, you are recommended to install `mamba` as a fast, drop-in replacement for the `conda` command.

 When running compiled transformers, Seamless assumes that gcc (for C), g++ (for C++) and gfortran are available.
 These are not installed by default.
 If you wish to run transformers written in these languages, you must install these compilers yourself.